hondatabase/.github/profile/README.md

 ## Planned Features

-* **Community Support**: Hondatabase will thrive on contributions from passionate Honda enthusiasts like you
+* **Community Support**: Hondabase will thrive on contributions from passionate Honda enthusiasts like you
 * **Mobile-First Design**: Access resources on-the-go, right at your fingertips
 * **Transparent and Ad-Free**: We're committed to providing a user-friendly experience without intrusive advertisements
 * **GitHub-Based Collaboration**: All content will be managed through organized repositories, making it easy to contribute, track changes, and maintain quality